Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Filing Deadlines

-When it comes to filing your sales tax in South Carolina, it’s crucial to be aware of the deadlines to avoid any penalties or late fees.
-The filing deadlines vary depending on the type of business you operate and the frequency of your sales tax reporting.
+When it comes to your sales tax in South Carolina, it’s crucial to be aware of the deadlines to avoid any penalties or late fees.
+The deadlines vary depending on the type of business you operate and the frequency of your sales tax reporting.
 For most businesses, sales tax returns are due on the 20th of each month following the reporting period.
 However, if the 20th falls on a weekend or holiday, the deadline is extended to the next business day.

 Payment Options